 You may remember a few posts back, I posted an update I made HERE in it I mentioned I was going to change the color of my buffet.

-Well, I made the update and the color of the candleholders blended in too much.
+Well, I made the update, and the color of the candleholders blended in too much.
 I created these a year ago out of old buffet lamps I wasn’t going to use anymore but still loved the bases.
 The top where a candle would normally sit is a terracotta flower pot base I added.

 This is the color they were before I began the change.

 Still being on lockdown, I wasn’t able to buy paint in antique brass for my bass color.
-No stores are open in NJ and I didn’t want to wait for paint to get delivered.
+No stores are open in NJ and I didn’t want to wait for the paint to get delivered.
 So what’s a girl to do, mix her own color and that’s what I did.